george-willcox/Bridge-Conventions/bridge.md

 - If Both Majors have the same length open Spades, unless 17+ HCP where you can show a reverse by opening Hearts and then rebidding Spades

-- If both minors have equal length open 1C
+- If both Minors have equal length open 1C

 ### Strong 1NT

 - 15-17 HCP
 - Over-calling 1NT shows 15-18 HCP with stopper in enemy suits
 - No more than 1 doubleton
-- No voids or singletons
+- No Voids or Singletons
 - 12-14 HCP open 1 of a Suit then rebid 1NT
 - Responses:
   |Response|Meaning|